brikis98/yevgeniy-brikman-homepage/_posts/2025-10-30-desk-treadmill.md

   require highly precise mouse movements, such as drawing or selecting something in Photoshop or Figma.
 For these tasks, I typically need to be sitting.

-### How fast and how far do you walk in a day?
+## How fast and how far do you walk in a day?

-- I alternate between sitting and standing/walking throughout the day
-- I walk at 1-2.5 mph...
-The point is to move, not to cover lots of distance or go fast.
-You will not run, or even walk at a normal pace.
-- Just 15 min 2-3 times per day when I started
-- But that grew
-- Nowadays, I can easily walk 2-3 hours per day
-- Still less than half the working day, but it's amazing what a difference that makes
+A desk treadmill is designed for _slow_ walking.
+The point isn't to go fast or cover a lot of distance; the point is just to move, so you're not sedentary.
+When using my desk treadmill, I typically walk at around 1.5 - 2.5 mph (2.4 - 4.0 kph).
+This is slow enough that I don't get out of breath at all and can easily type and do all my normal work while walking.

+When I first got the treadmill, I'd walk for about 10-15 minutes, roughly 2-3 times per day.
+That adds up to just 20-45 minutes per day, which isn't much in an 8-hour workday, but still makes a huge difference compared to being sedentary the entire time.

+Over the last three years, I gradually increased my usage, and nowadays, I typically walk for about 30-60 minutes, 3 times per day.
+So I'm spending anywhere from 90 minutes to 3 hours per day walking—all while still getting my work done!
+That has had a profound impact on my overall health.

-### Does walking make you tired and affect productivity?
+## Does walking make you tired and affect productivity?

-- Yes and no
-- It makes you physically tired... but that's good.
-- And if you ramp up gradually, it's not too noticeable.
-- Walking makes you more productive and improves mood.
-- After having done it for several years now, sitting still for a long time no longer feels good!
-My butt and back and focus all suffer.
-I get jittery.
-It feels wrong and stale.
-- As a result, I had to have a treadmill everywhere I work long-term.
-I bought one for my parents house, which I visit several times per year.
-I bought one for the 1 year we spent at the IAS.
-- The way I see it, it's $200-300 to dramatically improve my health, mood, energy, etc. A worthy investment.
+Yes and no. During most of the walk, I actually feel more energized.
+As I mentioned earlier in this blog post, the walking often helps my creativity and mood.
+Towards the end of a walk—e.g., these days, as I approach the 60-minute mark—I do start to feel a bit more tired, and at that point, I switch to sitting, and feel fine again.
+So although there are brief periods of feeling a little fatigued, the overall net effect is a significant increase in productivity.

+In fact, having consistently used my desk treadmill for several years, I now find that sitting still feels... _wrong_.
+If I'm somewhere without a desk treadmill, after an hour or two of continuous sitting, I feel stale, stuffy, and restless.
+My butt and back start to complain.
+Part of this might be psychological, but part of it, I suspect, is that the body evolved in an environment where we were constantly moving, and many of our basic bodily processes rely on it.[^4] Once you get used to moving regularly again, sitting still for long periods of time starts to feels unnatural.

 ## What do you need to buy for a desk treadmill and how much does it cost?